valkolovos/language-learning/project_docs/d_1_ai_executable_task_breakdown_listen_first_micro_lesson.md

 ---

 ## Agent Objectives (high‑level, stack‑agnostic)
-1) Introduce a lesson content representation you can load at runtime.
+1) Introduce a lesson content representation you can load at runtime. ✅
-2) Implement robust single‑stream audio playback and gate logic (2 full plays → reveal).
+2) Implement robust single‑stream audio playback and gate logic (2 full plays → reveal). ✅
-3) Provide reveal interaction, phrase replays, replay‑all, and a transcript toggle.
+3) Provide reveal interaction, phrase replays, replay‑all, and a transcript toggle. ✅
-4) Meet accessibility and resilience requirements.
+4) Meet accessibility and resilience requirements. ✅ **COMPLETED**
-5) Add automated checks using tools of your choice.
+5) Add automated checks using tools of your choice. ✅
-6) Deliver concise run notes and a QA checklist for the next contributor.
+6) Deliver concise run notes and a QA checklist for the next contributor. ✅ **COMPLETED**